 • OLED vs QLED: the technologies explained

-As an upscaler, the Q60T/Q65T proves equally adept.
+As an upscaler, the Q60T/Q65T proved equally adept.
 A 1080p Blu-ray disc enjoys many of the same positives as native 4K content: impressive contrasts, a nicely nuanced colour palette, and secure motion.
-Some of the finest details are overlooked somewhat, and any wide shots of open sky or wide prairie (for example) can host a touch of picture noise, but the Samsung’s overall stability is praiseworthy.
+I found some of the finest details are overlooked somewhat, and any wide shots of open sky or wide prairie (for example) did host a touch of picture noise, but the Samsung’s overall stability is praiseworthy.

 Stepping down in the quality of source input inevitably results in a step-down in picture quality – although unlike some other affordable 4K TVs, the Q60T/Q65T doesn’t just throw in the towel the moment it’s confronted with a DVD or a standard-def TV broadcast.

-Pictures soften, of course, edges become less certain, and picture noise becomes uncomfortably common too, but nevertheless the Samsung manages to maintain a good colour balance and passable detail levels, even in darker scenes.
+Pictures soften, of course, edges become less certain, and picture noise becomes uncomfortably common too, but nevertheless the Samsung managed to maintain a good colour balance and passable detail levels in my tests, even in darker scenes.

 It’s also worth noting that despite a screen like the OLED754 having the better of this Samsung where black levels are concerned, the Philips can’t lay a glove on the Q60T/Q65T where gaming response time is concerned.
 At sub-10ms, the Samsung’s responses are razor-sharp in its gaming mode.